rj05-ux/rj05-ux/README.md

 I enjoy working on projects that convert raw data into meaningful insights and practical solutions.

 - **Sentiment Analysis on Social Media Data**
-  Developed an NLP workflow to analyze public sentiment using text preprocessing, feature extraction, and machine learning models.
+  Developed an NLP workflow to analyze public sentiment using preprocessing, feature extraction, and machine learning models.

 - **Retail Sales Data Analysis & Insights**
   Explored customer behavior and sales trends through exploratory data analysis and visualization techniques.